Granny Spike Stitch: 7 Essential Beginner Tips You Need

 What Is the Granny Spike Stitch?

-The granny spike stitch is a gorgeous variation of the traditional granny stitch family.
-Instead of working stitches into the previous row like a standard double crochet, you insert your hook two rows below and pull up an extended loop before completing the stitch.
-This creates a striking diagonal spike of color that crosses over the rows beneath it, producing a textured, almost woven fabric that looks far more complex than it actually is to crochet.
+The granny spike stitch is a gorgeous variation of the classic granny family.
+Instead of working into the previous row like a standard double crochet, you push your hook two rows down and pull up a long loop before finishing the stitch.
+That creates a striking diagonal spike of color crossing the rows beneath it, a textured, almost woven fabric that looks far more complex than it is to make.

-What makes the granny spike stitch so popular right now is its viral success on TikTok and Pinterest.
-Crocheters love it because it delivers a bold, modern aesthetic with minimal effort — you only need to know the basic double crochet stitch to get started.
-The long color carries create a stained-glass effect that works beautifully in blankets, cushion covers, market bags, and scarves.
+Part of why it’s so popular right now is its viral run on TikTok and Pinterest.
+Crocheters love that it gives a bold, modern look with minimal effort, you only need a basic double crochet to start.
+The long color carries create a stained-glass effect that’s lovely in blankets, cushion covers, market bags, and scarves.

 If you already know how to work a granny square crochet pattern or a half double crochet, you have all the skills needed to master this technique.
 The granny spike stitch is essentially a modified double crochet worked into a granny stitch foundation, making it one of the most approachable textured stitches for ambitious beginners.